Host organization: The Brookline Center for Community Mental Health

 There has been rapid growth of complex care management teams based in a variety of healthcare institutions in the metro Boston area.
 Each of the programs face similar challenges but progress toward overcoming them is slow because the teams operate in isolation and long-standing institutional barriers discourage cooperation and shared learning.
 The programs that serve patients with complex needs in the metro area are siloed within health systems or insurance providers and there is not a community working to advance the complex health needs of patients on a larger scale.

-The Brookline Center for Community Mental Health and The National Center will bring together providers to share best practices for complex care coordination.
+The Brookline Center for Community Mental Health and The National Center brought together providers to share best practices for complex care coordination.

-The convening will initiate an ongoing network of complex care providers and stakeholders, taking the first step to building a complex care learning community in Boston.
+The convening initiated an ongoing network of complex care providers and stakeholders, taking the first step to building a complex care learning community in Boston.

 For more information on this event, please contact the host organization.